IVRPowers/blog/content/post/technologies/what-is-split-reverse.md

 > The Video Channel (Outbound) for existing Call Centers without worries.

-## How does SPLIT Forward work?
+## How does SPLIT Reverse work?

-SPLIT Reverse is a multiplexed channel that enables to generate Video Real-Time Communications from your Call Center (Outbound) to any Web Browser or Mobile Device connected to the Internet and having a WS service or session running.
+**SPLIT Reverse** is a multiplexed channel that enables to generate Video Real-Time Communications from your Call Center (Outbound) to any Web Browser or Mobile Device connected to the Internet and having a WS service or session running.

 ![SPLIT Reverse Diagram](/postimages/technologies/ivrpowers-turnkey-screen.021.png)